Bengal extends Covid curbs till Oct 30; allows movement of people at night during Durga Puja | Business

 - India

-The West Bengal government on Thursday extended the ongoing Covid-19 restrictions till October 30 but allowed movement of people and vehicles at night during the Durga Puja festival from October 10-20, according to an order.
+The West Bengal government on Thursday extended the ongoing Covid-19 restrictions till October 30 but allowed movement of people and vehicles at night during the Durga Puja festival from October 10 to 20, according to an order.

 Durga Puja will be celebrated from October 10 to 15, while Lakshmi Puja will be held on October 20.